 By the time the grass hit this height, the horses would stand at the electric fence, waiting… begging to be let in:

 And now that I finally understand how quickly grass can regenerate if left longer than 4 inches, I definitely will not let the horses on here until this new pasture hits 6-7 inches high.
 Unless of course they get fed up with waiting and mow down the electric fence – which is always a possibility with my crew.
 Fingers crossed!

 Luckily I had also been able to fence a new pasture for them at the back – which is in great shape.
-So as soon as the ground hardens (by which time the forage back there will be tall enough) I will open up the gate to the back pasture as well.
+So as soon as the ground hardened (by which time the forage back there was tall enough) I opened up the gate to the back pasture as well.
 But thankfully, they did not get destructive with the electric fence in this field and the grass looked like this when I finally let them in for the first time – note the contrast with the plain dirt which was not seeded!